coin3x/mali-multi-viewport-cmdbuf-reuse-bug-repro/README.md

-This repository contains the source code to reproduce a bug that can be observed on the Mali-G1-Ultra MC12 GPU with Vulkan driver version `54.1.0` (at least on my device).
+This repository contains source code to reproduce a bug that can be observed on the Vulkan driver versioned `54.1.0`, supplied with Android devices with the Mali-G1-Ultra GPU.

-The bug is that, when a command buffer is used to submit `vkCmdSetViewport`, and any index of the would-be-set viewports is greater than `0`, it goes into a state.
+On this driver, `vkCmdSetViewport` writes the maximum viewport index seen[^1] into command-buffer-local internal state, which won't be cleared by `vkResetCommandBuffer`.

-In this state, subsequent draws (e.g. after a reset) submitted through this command buffer will fail drawing if the bound pipeline turned on dynamic states of `VK_DYNAMIC_STATE_VIEWPORT` or `VK_DYNAMIC_STATE_SCISSOR`, and with `VkPipelineViewportStateCreateInfo.viewportCount` and `.scissorCount` set to `1`. `vkCmdClearAttachments` seems not affected.
+The bug is that, with the maximum viewport index seen greater than `0`, subsequent draws will not succeed (but without returning error) if the bound pipeline turned on dynamic states of `VK_DYNAMIC_STATE_VIEWPORT` or `VK_DYNAMIC_STATE_SCISSOR`, and with `VkPipelineViewportStateCreateInfo.viewportCount` and `.scissorCount` set to `1`.
+This configuration apparently selects a single viewport path that doesn't work with `max_seen_vp_idx > 0`.

+`vkCmdClearAttachments` seems not affected.
 Draw calls work if either `viewportCount` or `scissorCount` is greater than `1`.

-Workarounds include not reusing the same command buffer (seriously?), or use a `viewportCount` value greater than `1` if you've previously set multiple viewports.
+Workaround: When reusing command buffers, use a `viewportCount` value greater than `1` if you've previously set multiple viewports.

 You can modify the `repro_mode` field in `app/src/main/cpp/Renderer.h` to see how the normal/buggy behavior would look like.

 > Disclaimer: this repository contains source code generated with LLM, which may
 > include invalid code and will have licensing issue.

-The author (do I count as one?)
-> is also very unfamiliar with Vulkan.
+[^1]:  The stored value is actually maximum seen viewport index plus 1.